MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOSiteVersionPolicyJobProgress.md

 ## DESCRIPTION

-`Set-SPOSite` using `ApplyToExistingDocumentLibraries` will create a job to set version policy for existing document libraries on the site collection.
+`Set-SPOSite` cmdlet using `ApplyToExistingDocumentLibraries` will create a job to set version policy for existing document libraries on the site collection.
 This cmdlet then gets the progress of the job.

 ## EXAMPLES